munch-group/learning-python/lecture_notes/chapters/bioinf/gwas.md

 Genetic variants in close proximity on the same chromosome often exhibit linkage disequilibrium (LD), meaning they are inherited together more frequently than expected by chance.
 This property allows researchers to pinpoint the region of the genome where the causal variant likely resides.
 Fine-mapping techniques aim to narrow down the location of the true causal variant within an associated region.

 In conclusion, GWAS represent a powerful approach to uncovering the genetic factors influencing traits and diseases.
 By combining advanced genotyping technologies, robust statistical methods, and meticulous study designs, researchers can identify key genetic variants associated with various conditions, shedding light on the underlying biological mechanisms and paving the way for more personalized approaches to healthcare and disease prevention.
-## Do it yourself: Exploring an association with Parkinsons disease {-}
+## Do it yourself: Exploring an association with Parkinsons disease  {.unnumbered}

 The purpose of this exercise is to expose you to the different kinds of information that are stored in databases relevant to bioinformatics.
 It takes experience and skill to navigate the user interface of these databases.
 Here you will see a few of the important ones, but there are many more.
 I have put a list at the end of this exercise with some additional relevant ones.
 Browse them at your harts content.